MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon.md

 Below are some of Packet Monitor's most significant limitations.

-- Ethernet traffic only is supported for now.
+- Only Ethernet traffic is supported for now.
 Wireless traffic support will be added in later releases.
 - Packet drops from Windows Firewall are not visible through Packet Monitor yet.

 ## Get started with Packet Monitor